rakion99/IceMeme/README.md

 ![](https://i.imgur.com/rAER3e5.png)

 # Credits:
-## rakion99 for updating and improving this :wink:(I made a Discord Server if you want to join or not [IcE StUfF HeLp](https://discord.gg/K2A2Xhv "Click to join"))
+## rakion99 for updating and improving this :wink:
 ## Roblox for making a exploitable game :/
 ## Jayden
 ## louka for danghui